markdalgleish/stellar.js/README.md

 # Stellar.js

 > **PLEASE NOTE:** This project is no longer maintained.
-If parallax scrolling is something you care about, please fork this project.
-I'm happy to list any notable forks in this readme.
+If parallax scrolling is something you care about, please [apply to become a contributor to this project](https://github.com/markdalgleish/stellar.js/issues/116#issuecomment-76816489).

 ### Parallax scrolling made easy